Act to promote biodiversity

 Using bees to inventory local biodiversity

-SILAB intends using this original approach to study seasonal changes in biodiversity by analyzing the pollen gathered by bees.
+SILAB intended to use this original approach to study seasonal changes in biodiversity by analyzing the pollen gathered by bees.

-The objective is to conduct relevant and targeted actions on local plant biodiversity whose effect will be a positive impact on all ecosystems.
+The objective was to conduct relevant and targeted actions on local plant biodiversity for a positive impact on all ecosystems.

 Hives on SILAB’s site